 To this effect, the Mauritius Housing Company and the Mauritius Bankers’ Association signed a Memorandum of Understanding outlining agreed conditions between the Government and the commercial banks.
 Twelve banks are involved in this project.

 These programmes complement the extensive investment that the public and private sectors have made in housing development.
 From 2011, the NEF has constructed more than 300 core housing units of 32m2 each.
 It is projected to build 700 additional such units within the next two years.
 Furthermore, by 2012, the NHDC had built more than 12 000 units, and a further 10 000 units were in the pipeline.
 An innovative subsidy scheme offered by government through the NHDC promotes self-build approaches.
-Households with a monthly income of between Rs10 000 (US$281) and Rs25 000 (US$704) and who have neither received a grant previously nor already own a property are entitled to apply for land that is periodically made available.
+Households with a monthly income of between Rs10 000 (US$272.07) and Rs25 000 (US$680.18) and who have neither received a grant previously nor already own a property are entitled to apply for land that is periodically made available.
 The land is made available on a lease arrangement and the beneficiary is required to pay the fee.
 The construction of a housing unit on the land must begin within six months following the signing of the lease agreement, and be completed within 18 months.
-Beneficiaries can apply to the MHC to finance the construction and can access architectural services from the MHC for Rs2 (US$0.06) per ft2.
+Beneficiaries can apply to the MHC to finance the construction and can access architectural services from the MHC for Rs2 (US$0.05) per ft2.

 Furthermore, there is also an incentive for developers to develop residential units.
 Requirements are that the land for development must be non-agricultural and have access to main infrastructure lines and amenities.
 In addition, developers should provide all basic infrastructure and 25 percent of the development must be for low income households, for which the sale price is determined by the government.
-A Social Housing Development Fund was also established, capitalised with Rs1.5 billion (about US$42.2 million) to encourage the creation of not-for-profit Housing Development Trusts.
-A Marshal plan against poverty was also announced in the Budget 2015.
+A Social Housing Development Fund was also established, capitalised with Rs1.5 billion (about US$40.8 million) to encourage the creation of not-for-profit Housing Development Trusts.
+A Marshall Plan against poverty was also announced in the Budget 2015.
 Under this project, as part of their social responsibility will have to take under their wings pockets of poverty situated in the region where the companies are located.
 Thus the private sector will also assist in poverty alleviation.

 Housing Policy and Regulations

-The planning and management of housing and land in Mauritius is the responsibility of the Ministry of Housing and Lands set up a fairly comprehensive array of support and initiatives to address housing needs.
+The planning and management of housing and land in Mauritius is the responsibility of the Ministry of Housing and Lands which has set up a fairly comprehensive array of support and initiatives to address housing needs.
 Subsidy programmes target both new build construction and self-help housing, and government has made an explicit effort to deal with those with no affordability at all.
 Spatial data for land use management and planning is facilitated by the Land Administration Valuation and Information Management System.

 Prior to 2006, social housing was solely the responsibility of government.
 But as demand kept growing and the government could only build around 900 units a year (with a waiting list of 25 000 housing units in 2015), the private sector was called to participate through various Public Private Partnership (PPP) projects.
 An interesting aspect of the Finance Act of 2009 requires companies, as part of their corporate social responsibility, to pay two percent of their book profit after tax into a Corporate Social Responsibility Fund.
 This Fund can be used on approved projects, amongst which social or subsidised housing is a high priority.